-COVID-19 continues to disrupt our lives at almost every level, from home to school to work.
+COVID-19 disrupted our lives at almost every level, from home to school to work.
 Dr Lorelle Drew, Consultant Psychiatrist at The Victoria Clinic, shares some useful ideas for how parents can help children cope with mental health challenges.

 How has COVID-19 affected young people’s mental health?

 Across all age groups, young people are more vulnerable to anxiety and feelings of not coping with uncertainty about the future.
-Part of the challenge for parents is managing how you, yourself, react to changes in your world caused by a big challenge, such as COVID-19.
+Part of the challenge for parents is managing how you, yourself, react to changes in your world caused by a big challenge.

-We’ve seen mental health issues triggered by big changes to day-to-day life, such as social isolation due to COVID-19 lockdowns and increases in problematic social media activity.
+We’ve seen mental health issues triggered by big changes to day-to-day life, such as social isolation and increases in problematic social media activity.
 During tough times like the pandemic, it’s especially important to check in with your children about mental health.

 What is the right age for parents to start talking with their children about mental health?